Commercial efficiency

 Damn it.

-Spoiler: There is no magic solution to reach everyone instantly.
+Spoiler : There is no miracle solution to reach everyone instantly.
+Spoiler 2: We're not talking about mailing or automation

-But there are simple, free, and effective methods that maximize your chances.
+On the other hand, there are simple, free, and effective methods,which maximize your chances.

 No, the cold call is not dead!

-It seems old-fashioned, outdated, and as it doesn't scale, the Start-up Nation quickly tends to throw it away, preferring to apply the latest scalable inbound growth marketing technique.
+It seems old-fashioned, outdated, and since it doesn't scale, Start-up Nation is quick to throw it out, preferring to apply the latest scalable inbound growth marketing technique.

 And... rightly so!

-Go figure, the call centres have managed to compile all the direct lines in France, all to offer you insurance for a car you don't have, or to change the electricity offer for the flat where you are the poor tenant.
+Go figure, call centers have managed to decompile all the direct lines in France, all to offer you, through a tasteless cold call, insurance for a car you don't have, or to change the electricity offer for the apartment where you're just the poor tenant.

-In short, we are all regularly the target of these calls from operators who want to inform us of an "exceptional" offer, which is exceptional only in the accent of the caller.
+In short, we're all regularly the target of these cold calls from operators who want to inform us of an "exceptional" offer, which in the end is nothing exceptional at all.

-But don't worry, if the cold call is still practiced today, it's because the best jams are made in old jars.
+But rest assured, if it's still practiced today, it's because the best jams are made in old jars.

 Your prospect is someone important.
 Let's call him Mr Chalot.